mxhbl/NautyGraphs.jl/README.md

 [![Build Status](https://github.com/mxhbl/NautyGraphs.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/mxhbl/NautyGraphs.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/mxhbl/NautyGraphs.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/mxhbl/NautyGraphs.jl)

-NautyGraphs.jl is a Julia interface to [_nauty_](https://pallini.di.uniroma1.it/) by Brendan McKay.
+NautyGraphs.jl is a Julia interface to the popular graph isomorphism tool [_nauty_](https://pallini.di.uniroma1.it/) by Brendan McKay.
 It allows for efficient isomorphism checking, canonical labeling, and hashing of vertex-labeled graphs.
 In addition, NautyGraphs.jl is fully compatible with the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) API.
 This makes it easy to create or modify graphs through familiar syntax, and allows NautyGraphs to work with a large library of graph algorithms.
-**Warning**: NautyGraph.jl currently does not work on Windows.
+**Warning**: NautyGraphs.jl currently does not work on Windows.
 ## Installation
 To install NautyGraphs.jl from the Julia REPL, press `]` to enter Pkg mode, and then run
 ```